Pu'er tea: Tea factories

 Factories are generally responsible for the production of pu'er teas.
-While some individuals oversee small-scale production of high-quality tea, such as the Xizihao and Yanqinghao brands, the majority of tea on the market is compressed by factories or tea groups.
+While some individuals oversee small-scale production of high-quality tea, the majority of tea on the market is compressed by factories or tea groups.
 Until recently factories were all state-owned and under the supervision of the China National Native Produce & Animal Byproducts Import & Export Corporation (CNNP), Yunnan Tea Branch.
 Kunming Tea Factory, Menghai Tea Factory, Pu'er Tea Factory and Xiaguan Tea Factory are the most notable of these state-owned factories.
 While CNNP still operates today, few factories are state-owned, and CNNP contracts out much production to privately owned factories.

 Different tea factories have earned good reputations.
 Menghai Tea Factory and Xiaguan Tea Factory, which date from the 1940s, have enjoyed good reputations, but in the twenty-first century face competition from many of the newly emerging private factories.
 For example, Haiwan Tea Factory, founded by former Menghai Factory owner Zhou Bing Liang in 1999, has a good reputation, as do Changtai Tea Group, Mengku Tea Company, and other new tea makers formed in the 1990s.
 However, due to production inconsistencies and variations in manufacturing techniques, the reputation of a tea company or factory can vary depending on the year or the specific cakes produced during a year.

 The producing factory is often the first or second item listed when referencing a pu'er cake, the other being the year of production.